 The ‘touch ribbon’ uses a lot more vertical screen space.
 It shows many less buttons in the same space compared to the standard version of the ribbon.

 Since most touch screen use is on smaller screens, the larger ribbon means significantly less space to show the document itself!
-Ribbon minimization is still available to hide the larger ribbon.
+Ribbon minimisation is still available to hide the larger ribbon.

 It’s an understandable compromise but not one you’ll see mentioned in any of Microsoft boasts about this feature.